rtiangha/CowPrompt/README.md

 `cowprompt-cli` can work on any terminal system that has fortune (or fortune-mod) installed.

 Both CowPrompt packages also require the `cowprompt-data` to be installed alongside.
+However, `cowprompt-data` can be installed on its own in case you only want access to the data sets to use with `fortune`.

 ## How to Install
-CowPrompt can be installed via binary package (.deb and .rpm provided via the [Releases](https://github.com/rtiangha/CowPrompt/Releases) section), or by copying the various files to their respective places onto the file system.
+CowPrompt can be installed via binary package (.deb and .rpm provided via the [Releases](https://github.com/rtiangha/CowPrompt/Releases) section), or by copying the various files in the `unix` directory to their respective places onto the file system.

-1. First, ensure that the software requirements (`xcowsay` and `fortune` for the graphical version, `cowsay` and `fortune` for the command line version)) are installed first.
+1. First, ensure that the software requirements (`xcowsay` and `fortune` for the graphical version, `cowsay` and `fortune` for the command line version) are installed first.
 Some examples on how to do so on various distributions are provided below.

 ### Debian/Ubuntu
 `sudo apt-get install xcowsay fortune-mod`